Chris7462/AVData/README.md

 ```

 [Run the ros nodes]
 Subscribe the timestamp of the topic "image_front_left" and publish the thumbnails of another five cameras.

 ```
 python2.7 step1.py
 ```
+If you want to get the data for further processing, you can modify step1.py.

 In a new terminal, run the rosbag file